apache/nifi-minifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 After a new config is determined to be new, the MiNiFi agent will attempt to restart.
 The bootstrap first saves the old config into a swap file.
 The bootstrap monitors the agent as it restarts and if it fails it will roll back to the old config.
 If it succeeds then the swap file will be deleted and the agent will start processing using the new config.

-Note: Data left in connections when the agent attempts to restart will either mapped to a connection with the same ID in the new config, or orphaned and deleted.
+Note: Data left in connections when the agent attempts to restart will either be mapped to a connection with the same ID in the new config, or orphaned and deleted.

 The configuration for Warm-Redeploy is done in the bootstrap.conf and primarily revolve around the Config Change Ingestors.
 The configuration in the bootstrap.conf is done using the "nifi.minifi.notifier.ingestors" key followed by the full path name of the desired Ingestor implementation to run.
 Use a comma separated list  to define more than one Ingestor implementation.
 For example: